iomesh/docs/docs/deploy/prerequisites.md

 ### Setup Local Metadata Store

 IOMesh uses local path `/opt/iomesh` to store metadata.
-Ensure that there is at least 100G free space at `/opt`.
+Ensure that there is at least 100 GB free space at `/opt`.

 ### Setup Data Network

 To avoid contention on network bandwith, it is necessary to setup a seperate network segment for IOMesh cluster.
 The `dataCIDR` defines the IP block for IOMesh data network.
-Every node running IOMesh should have an interface whose IP address belongs to the `dataCIDR`.
+Every node running IOMesh should have an interface with IP address belonging to the `dataCIDR`.